arichtman/nix/README.md

 - Look into using /disk/by- something that's not so finnicky
 - Look into kubernetes managing itself with etc+cluster CAs in `/etc/kubernetes/pki`
 - Look into reducing apiserver kubelet permissions to `kubeadm:cluster-admins`
+- Controller manager not signing approved CSRs
+- Swap my user to a lower privilege one
+- Work out what's up with cached/wrong certificates on kubelet on worker node mum

 ## Use